DarkWiiPlayer/skooma-js/render.md

 })
 ```

-Note that to keep the replacement logic simple, it is not currently possible to
+**Note** that to keep the replacement logic simple, it is not currently possible
-insert use document fragments, as these could insert several top-level children
+to insert use document fragments, as these could insert several top-level
-into a component that would then all have to be replaced.
-When an observable
+children into a component that would then all have to be replaced.
+When an
-contains or changes to a document fragment, skooma will raise an error.
+observable contains or changes to a document fragment, skooma will raise an
+error.

+When replacing a reactive child, the following events are dispatched:

+- `skooma:beforereplace` (cancelable) on the element being replaced while it is
+  still in the DOM.
+- `skooma:afterreplace` on the old element after it was removed from the DOM and
+  replaced with a new one.
+- `skooma:replaced` (bubbles) on the new event after it has replaced the old one
+  and inserted into the DOM.

 Before replacing an element, a `"replace"` event is emitted from the old
 element.
 This event bubbles and is cancelable, and can thus be used both to